minikouda/Notes/README.md

 Hi, this repo is some notes and homework I have done (very sketchy and tentative).
 Feel free to point out my errors.
 ## License
-This project is licensed under the MIT License.This is the repo for lab 9, advanced git concepts.
+This project is licensed under the MIT License.